SaPhyoThuHtet/utycc-nlp-class/README.md

 [16.
 Final Project: POS Tagging Based on Machine Translation](https://github.com/SaPhyoThuHtet/utycc-nlp-class/tree/main/final-project)|POS Tagging, Machine Translation| Python

 ## Acknowledgement
-I would like to sincerely thanks Dr Ye Kyaw Thu from my heart for your supervision, teaching, and guidances.I would like to thank Dr Hnin Aye Thant for giving me such a great opportunity to be able to join this class.
+I would like to sincerely thank Dr Ye Kyaw Thu from my heart for your supervision, teaching, and guidances, and support.I would like to thank Dr Hnin Aye Thant for giving me such a great opportunity to be able to join this class.

 ## References
 1. NLP Class UTYCC, https://github.com/ye-kyaw-thu/NLP-Class